BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

             }
         }

-        Sudoku, SudokuX and Windoku use the same encoding.
+        SudokuX and Windoku use the same encoding.
     }
 }